 England and Scotland: In 2014, 1,6% of all drivers in England and Scotland were observed using a hand-held mobile phone whilst driving (DfT 2015).
 Drivers were more likely to be observed with a mobile phone in their hand rather than holding it to their ear.
 In 2014, 1.1% of drivers in England and Scotland were observed holding a phone in their hand compared with 0,5% observed holding the phone to their ear.
 A significantly higher proportion of male drivers were observed using hand-held mobile phones than female drivers; 1,7% of male drivers in England and Scotland were observed using a hand-held mobile phone compared with 1,3% of female drivers.
-Goods vehicles and lorry drivers had lower overall rates of mobile phone use than car drivers with 1,2% observed using a hand-held mobile phone use than car drivers with 1,2% observed using a hand-held mobile.
+Goods vehicles and lorry drivers had lower overall rates of mobile phone use than car drivers with 1,2% observed using a hand-held mobile phone.
+Bus, coach and minibus drivers had the lowest rate of mobile phone use with 0,4% observed using a hand-held mobile phone.
+Van drivers had a higher overall rate of mobile phone use than car drivers with 2,7% observed using a hand-held mobile.
 A London survey indicated that in 2009, the overall level of use was 2,7% with a greater proportion of car, van and taxi drivers using hands-free rather than hand-held phones.
 The use amongst van drivers was nearly twice as high as for car drivers.
 The use of hands-free for taxi drivers was almost nine times as high as the use of hand-held phones (Narine et al, 2010).